Andrew-Kelley/Age_of_kingdoms/README.md

 - init()

 ### Initially limiting the scope
-I intend to implement the most essential features first, leaving the other features for later, in case I have the time at some point.
+I intend to implement the most essential features first, leaving some of the other features for later, in case I have the time at some point.
 Here are some major features not yet implemented that I intend to get to:
  - the ability to attack other players (This feature is absolutely essential.)
- - prevent units from walking through buildings
  - a random map generator
  - an AI
  - the ability to play over a network